 Patients with severe heart failure (eg, class IV heart failure, dyspnea at rest or while driving) should refrain from driving until they can be evaluated with on-road testing and have the approval of their clinicians.

 Neurologic disorders also increase driving risk.
 Specific disorders include

-Stroke or transient ischemic attack (TIA): Drivers with a single TIA should wait 1 mo before resuming driving; those with recurrent TIAs or stroke should be event-free for at least 3 mo before resuming driving and be cleared by their neurologist or primary care physician.
+Stroke or transient ischemic attack (TIA): Drivers with a single TIA should wait 1 month before resuming driving; those with recurrent TIAs or a stroke should be event-free for at least 3 to 6 months before resuming driving and be cleared by their neurologist or primary care physician.
 Physical examination should be done to assess how residual disability due to stroke may affect driving ability.
 Consider referring those with persistent visual, motor, or cognitive deficits to an occupational therapist-based driving assessment clinic.

-Seizures: Regulations for drivers who have seizures are state-specific, but most states require a seizure-free interval (often 6 mo) before they reinstate driving privileges.
-Anticonvulsants can adequately control seizures in about 70% of patients, although relapses may occur when these drugs are withdrawn.
+Seizures: Regulations for drivers who have seizures are state-specific, but most states require a seizure-free interval (often 6 months) before they reinstate driving privileges.
+Antiseizure drugs can adequately control seizures in about 70% of patients, although relapses may occur when these drugs are withdrawn.
 State-specific information regarding driver's license eligibility for people who have seizures should be sought along with advice from a neurologist (see also Epilepsy Foundation State Driving Laws Database).

-Alzheimer disease or progressive dementing disorders will eventually impair all functional abilities, including those required for driving.
+Alzheimer disease or progressive dementing disorders will eventually impair key functional abilities, including those required for driving.
 Monitoring patients for new driving errors that can be attributed to changes in cognition or identifying significant impairments in psychometric tests Cognitive function Functional assessment involves assessment of a patient’s visual, motor, and cognitive abilities.
 (See also Overview of the Older Driver.)
-Adequate function in these areas is needed to drive... read more may be useful in determining referrals for on-road evaluation or possibly driving cessation.
+Adequate function in these areas is needed to drive... read more may be useful in determining referrals for on-road evaluation and/or possibly driving cessation.
 Several states presently require physicians to report significant cognitive impairment to the state's Department of Motor Vehicles.

-Many other neurologic disorders (eg, Parkinson disease) cause disability and should be monitored by functional assessment and possibly an on-road test.
+Many other neurologic disorders (eg, Parkinson disease, multiple sclerosis) cause disability and should be monitored by functional assessment and, when appropriate, an on-road evaluation.

 Diabetes mellitus poses a risk because patients may become hypoglycemic while driving.
-Patients who have had a recent hypoglycemic episode with unawareness should not drive for 3 mo or until factors contributing to the episode (eg, diet, activity, timing and dose of insulin or antihyperglycemic drug) have been assessed and managed.
-Sensory changes in the extremities, retinopathy, or both caused by diabetes can also impair driving ability.
+Patients who have had a recent hypoglycemic episode with unawareness should not drive for 3 months or until factors contributing to the episode (eg, diet, activity, timing and dose of insulin or antihyperglycemic drug) have been assessed and managed.
+Sensory changes in the extremities due to neuropathy, retinopathy, or both caused by diabetes can also impair driving ability.